carotkut94/KotlinGuide/README.md

-/**
- * A N00b's Guide to Kotlin
+# A N00b's Guide to Kotlin
- * v 1.0.0 RV1
- */
+# V.1

-//You are always require to make at least one entry point into your program and this is main() a
+// You are always require to make at least one entry point into your program and this is main() a
-//and always created like this fun main(args: Array<String>) {
+// and always created like this

+fun main(args: Array<String>) {
     /*
     A Multiline comment